Motif-based tests for bipartite networks: Tests for bipartite networks

 where $\widetilde{\St}$ and $\widetilde{\Sb}$ are the plug-in estimates of $\widetilde{\st}$ and $\widetilde{\sb}$ respectively.
 Similar statistics can be designed to test $\rho^A = \rho^B$, $\gb^A = \gb^B$ or any combination. }

 \paragraph{Illustration.} Both the plant-pollinator and the seed dispersal networks involve plants species.
 Although these species are not the same, one may be interested in comparing if the level of heterogeneity across plants (encoded in the function $\gt$) is the same in both networks.
 From an ecological point of view, this amounts to test if there is the same the degree of imbalance between specialists and generalists among plants regarding pollination and seed dispersion, that are two of the main reproduction means. \\ Table \ref{tab:testsComp} provides the results of the network comparison test presented above.
-No significant difference is observed, suggesting that, although generalist and specialist plants may exist for both types of interactions, the degree of imbalance between them is comparable.
+No significant difference is observed, suggesting that, although generalist and specialist plants may exist for both types of interactions (no assumption is made about the shape of $g$), the degree of imbalance between them is comparable ($g^A \simeq g^B$).